nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

    :align: center
    :width: 9cm

 - Vector layer – vector layer with its style will be imported into Web GIS.
-Style can be added directly on web map.
+You can later add this style to a Web Map.
 - Raster layer – raster layer with a default style will be created in Web GIS.
-Style can be added directly on web map.
+Style can be added directly to Web Map.
 - Upload all - All layers for which option “Import selected layer(s)” is available will be added to Web GIS, as well as all groups with retained hierarchy from QGIS Layers Panel.
-Also web map will be created and all imported layers will be added to it retaining hierarchy and visibility of QGIS Layers Panel.
+Also a Web Map will be created and all imported layers will be added to it retaining hierarchy and visibility of QGIS Layers Panel.
 While importing a project you need to specify the name of the new resource group which will be created in Web GIS.
-This group will hold all resources imported along with a project.
-Upon project import created web map will be opened automatically if corresponding option is selected in plugin settings.
+This group will hold all resources imported along with the project.
+When the process is complete, the Web Map will be opened automatically if corresponding option is selected in plugin settings.
 - Update layer style - Web GIS will update the style of the layer, similar to the style of the selected layer in QGIS.
 - Add new style to layer - Web GIS will add a new style to the layer, similar to the selected layer in QGIS.

+If a layer has **multiple styles**, they will all be uploaded.
+Their names will be kept.
+If the style name is "default", the layer's name will be used instead.

 Imported resources will be added to a group selected in NextGIS Connect panel.

-If other type of resources but a group is selected, import will be performed to a closest parent group to selected resource.
-If no resource is selected, import will be performed to the root directory.
+* If other type of resource but a group is selected, import will be performed to the closest parent group to selected resource.

+* If no resource is selected, import will be performed to the Main resource group (the root directory).

 .. _ng_connect_export: